 - may hide their purchases from friends and family

-Some shopping addicts buy certain types of items, such as shoes or electronics, while others will buy just about anything.
+Some shopping addicts buy certain types of items, such as shoes, electronics, or clothes at an Otrium sale, while others will buy just about anything.
 Shopaholics may also indulge in other compulsive behaviors, such as overeating, problem drinking or gambling.